evert/evert.github.com/_posts/2015/2015-02-03-whats-in-a-link.md

      * Any value that appears that is not valid in the context in which it is
      * used should be ignored.
      *
-     * Some attributes, (commonly hreflang) may appear more than ones in their
+     * Some attributes, (commonly hreflang) may appear more than once in their
      * context.
 Attributes such as those may be specified as an array of
      * strings.
      *